 - A structure involving Glitnir holding 95% of the equity shares in Islandsbanki (the "Joint Capitalization"); and - A structure involving Glitnir holding secured debt instruments issued by Islandsbanki and an equity option granted by the Ministry of Finance over 90% of the shares in Islandsbanki (the "Alternative Capitalization").

-The Resolution Committee must determine by October 15, 2009, or a later date as agreed to by the parties to the definitive agreements, which alternative it will accept.
+The Resolution Committee must determine by September 30, 2009 which alternative it will accept.